The Tunnel of Love (play): Reception

 Critical opinions, while acknowledging its mass appeal, were slighting of the play's content.
 Brooks Atkinson of The New York Times was severe: "The 'Tunnel of Love' is a one-gag job....
 After the first act had slipped by agreeably, this department thought it was looking at a piece of hackwork".
 He was more generous with the acting and direction.
 John Chapman centered his praise around Tom Ewell's portrayal of "innocent misery", while urging a faster pace in the middle act.
 Martin Dickstein also felt Ewell's performance was "most of the fun", "even though all of the laughs revolve around the same little joke from beginning to end".
 Columnist Danton Walker was especially disparaging of "the Theatre Guild's little whatsit" which treated its subject "with the delicacy of a pile driver".

-Changes of venue
+Changes of venue and closing

 The production suspended performances for two weeks on December 14, 1957.
 It resumed the day after Christmas at the National Theatre.
-The last performance at the National Theatre was February 2, 1958; the play resumed at the Martin Beck Theater on February 4, 1958.
+The last performance at the National Theatre was February 2, 1958; the play resumed at the Martin Beck Theater on February 4, 1958, where it closed on February 23, 1958, after 417 performances.

-Closing

-The original Broadway run closed on February 23, 1958 at the Martin Beck Theatre after 417 performances.
 According to Ed Sullivan in his syndicated newspaper column, the production had grossed $1,110,000 of which $147,000 was profit.

-National tour
+U.S. national tour

 The Theatre Guild kicked off the national tour immediately after the Broadway closing, opening at the Shubert Theatre in Detroit on February 26, 1958.
-Only Larry Parks and Marsha Hunt from the Broadway run joined the tour, leading a reviewer to lament "a first road company performance in which the lines were read with too much care".
+Only Parks and Hunt from the Broadway run joined the tour, leading a reviewer to lament "a first road company performance in which the lines were read with too much care".
+The cast also included Gerald Metcalfe as Dick, Anna Minot as Alice, Margaret O'Neill as Estelle and Carolyn Brenner as Miss McCracken.